Special Educational Needs

 In the first instance, it is important to speak to your class teacher if you have any concerns about your child’s learning or development.
 They will be able to talk to you about in class support or to raise the issues with the SENDCo.
 Where there are concerns about a child’s development, we may advise you to see your medical practitioner, or put you in touch with the school nurses.

-We will regularly update you on your child’s progress through the termly pupil-led parent learning conferences and end of year report, and we are always happy to talk with you after school if you have any concerns.
+We will regularly update you on your child’s progress through the termly parent and teacher meetings and end of year report, and we are always happy to talk with you after school if you have any concerns.
 It’s best to make an appointment through the office if you would like to speak to your teacher – they get very busy at the end of the school day.

 Kent Local Offer